LicensePlates.cc

 Dave Edmondson reports TT-1451 (white on green) on a flatbed truck.
 TT = Tractor Trailer.

-Recent highs have been in the 1000 series, but now some 4000 series are showing up.
+Highs have often been in the 1000 series, but now some 4000 series are showing up.

 Bus